This course comprises a series of introductory workshops for students facing the challenges of using ‘real-world’ datasets.

-Interested in finding out more about longitudinal studies and research in general?
+Interested in finding out more about longitudinal population studies and research in general?

-Take a look at the CLOSER Learning Hub – an educational resource designed to introduce longitudinal studies to beginners.
+Take a look at our Learning Hub – a free educational resource designed to introduce longitudinal population studies to beginners.

-The online platform includes information and resources covering basics of longitudinal studies, study design, and analysis techniques and has recently been refreshed to include more content, a new, focused look and additional subject areas.
-Users can access learning modules, teaching datasets, and research case studies, which explore how longitudinal studies can be used to investigate topics such as obesity, social mobility, and childhood bullying.
+The Learning Hub includes information and resources covering the basics of longitudinal population studies, study design, and analysis techniques.
+Users can access learning modules, teaching datasets, and a suite of research case studies, which explore how longitudinal population studies can be used to investigate topics such as obesity, social mobility, and childhood bullying.